uob-coms20007/uob-coms20007.github.io/notes/semantics/hoare.md

 Somewhat predictably, the summary of the skip command tells us that the state doesn't change when executing this command.
 Therefore, the pre- and post-conditions are the same; if executed with a state $$\sigma \in \mathsf{State}$$ such that $$\sigma \in P$$, then any terminal state will also satisfy $$P \subseteq \mathsf{State}$$.

-The notation we are using here is a general notation for inference rule: above the line is a series of _premises_ which we must show in order to use the rule, and below the line is the _conclusion_ - you can read it as "if everything above the line holds, then everything below the line holds."
+The notation we are using here is similar to that of the operational semantics rule: above the line is a series of _premises_ which we must show in order to use the rule, and below the line is the _conclusion_ - you can read it as "if everything above the line holds, then everything below the line holds."
 In this case, there are no premises, so we can use the conclusion without having to show anything first.
-As with the small-step semantics, $$P \subseteq \mathsf{State}$$ here isn't a fixed assertion, but rather this rule can be applied to any assertion we are interested.
+As with the small-step semantics, $$P \subseteq \mathsf{State}$$ here isn't a fixed object, but rather a metavariable so that this rule can be applied to any assertion we are interested.
-The same structural for each of the subsequent rule we will look at.
+The same structure holds for each of the subsequent rule we will look at.

 ### Assignment Rule: